 P2.7.4.4 Mechanical joints are to be tested where applicable, to a burst pressure of 4 times the design pressure.
-For design pressures above 200 bar the required burst pressure will be specially considered by the Classification Society.
+For design pressures above 200 bar the required burst pressure will be specially considered by TL.

 P2.7.4.5 Where appropriate, mechanical joints are to be of fire resistant type as required by Table 7.